 Going Home or to a Family Member’s Home

-Before you are released from the rehabilitation facility, consider these questions and issues:
+Before you are released from the physical rehabilitation facility, consider these questions and issues:

 Heading Home